-The Koorie Heritage Trust at Federation Square takes Koorie peoples, cultures and communities from the literal and figurative fringes of Melbourne to a place that is a central meeting and gathering place for all Victorians.
+The KHT at Federation Square takes Koorie peoples, cultures and communities from the literal and figurative fringes of Melbourne to a place that is a central meeting and gathering place for all Victorians.
 Our location at Federation Square is a recognition of our shared history and the importance of Koorie peoples as part of a broader 21st century community.

-To promote, support and celebrate the continuing journey of the Aboriginal people of South Eastern Australia.
+To nurture, honour and celebrate the continuing cultures and Songlines of the First Peoples of south-eastern Australia.

 Our motto “GNOKAN DANNA MURRA KOR-KI”

-Our motto groups two Koorie languages (Gundijtmara and Yorta Yorta) and means “Give me your hand my friend”.
+Our motto groups two Koorie languages (Gunditjmara and Yorta Yorta) and means “Give me your hand my friend”.

 The clasped black and white hands in our logo represents Aboriginal and non-Aboriginal people joining in goodwill and cooperation.
-The logo represents the “bridging of the cultural gap” and reflects our belief that through education and promotion, we can raise awareness and appreciation of the cultural diversity of Victorian Aboriginal culture and work towards the broader goal of reconciliation for all Australians.
+The logo represents the “bridging of the cultural gap” and reflects our belief that through education and promotion, we can raise awareness and appreciation of the cultural diversity of Victorian First Peoples, and work towards the broader goal of reconciliation for all Australians.

 Our programs and services

-We offer a range of programs and services including the only public collection in Victoria dedicated solely to Koorie art and culture comprising artefacts, pictures and photographs as well as a Oral History Program and a Reference Library; a cultural education service that includes guided walking tours, cultural competency training and programs developed specifically for schools and educators; an annual exhibition program with an emphasis on showcasing young and emerging Victorian Aboriginal art and artists; a Koorie Family History Service; and a retail shop dedicated exclusively to showcasing the uniqueness of Victorian Aboriginal art and design.
+We offer a range of programs and services including the only public collection in Victoria dedicated solely to Koorie art and culture comprising artefacts, pictures and photographs as well as a Oral History Program and a Reference Library; a Cultural Experiences Program that include guided walking tours and cultural competency training and programs; an annual exhibitions program with an emphasis on showcasing young and emerging Victorian Peoples art and artists; a Koorie Family History Service; and a retail shop dedicated exclusively to showcasing the uniqueness of Victorian First Peoples art and design.
 We also have for hire meeting rooms with balcony access and views of the Yarra River and Federation Square.

 We are endorsed as a deductible gift recipient and continue to receive generous funding support from bequests, private donors, trusts and foundations, and from government grants and corporate sponsorship.

-Koorie/Koori/Gurri is a generic term used by contemporary Aboriginal people and communities of Victoria and Southern New South Wales to identify and differentiate themselves from Aboriginal groups from other parts of Australia.
-Aboriginal people and communities in Queensland refer to themselves as Murris, Nunga in South Australia and Nyoongar in southern Western Australia.
+The term Koorie/Koori/Gurri is a generic term used by contemporary First Peoples of Victoria and Southern New South Wales to identify and differentiate themselves from First Peoples groups from other parts of Australia.
+First Peoples and communities in Queensland refer to themselves as Murris, Nunga in South Australia and Nyoongar in southern Western Australia.